Oceane237/PP7/README.md

    * The role of `extern` declarations.
    * Why separating compilation can speed up builds.
    * How manual linking differs from letting `gcc` handle all steps in one command.

+<summary> extern declarations are used to share functions across files</summary>
+<summary>separating compilation avoids recompilling the entire program when small changes occur</summary>
+<summary>Manual linking provides more control over each build step.
+Using a single gcc command compiles and links in one go but recompiles all files every time</summary>

 ---